agussman/agussman.github.io/security_plus_syo501.md

 * nonrepudiation - can't deny having used a digital signature
 * integrity - not altered
 * authentication - prove who you are
-* UTM - unified threat management
+* UTM - unified threat management (firewall, a malware inspector, a URL filter)
 * 2.1 Router, Switch, Proxy,
 * Review list of command line tools:
   - ping